partigabor/partigabor.github.io/content/posts/hugo-website.md

 ## 1.3.
 Have a [Github](https://github.com/) account

-[GitHub](https://github.com/) is a website and a hosting service that allows you to manage your projects "remotely" (on the internet).[^remote] Projects hosted here are called "repositories", and a repository is basically a folder to store your project files.
-The technical term fo a folder is "directory".
+[GitHub](https://github.com/) is a website and a hosting service that allows you to manage your projects "remotely" (on the internet, as opposed to "locally", meaning on your machine).
+Projects hosted here are called "repositories", and a repository is basically a folder to store your project files.
+The technical term for a folder is "directory".

-[^remote]: As opposed to "locally", meaning on your machine.

 > {{< details "more..." close >}}
 > {{< youtube HkdAHXoRtos >}}